LovelaceAcademy/PlutusExperience/modules/M07-jupiter/README.md

 ## Getting Started

-In this module we'll see Row Types and Records, monad transformers, async computations (Aff) and we'll build a wallet webapp using Halogen.
+In this module we'll see Row Types and Records, monad lifting, async computations (Aff) and we'll build a wallet webapp using Halogen.

 To run this presentation type (you will need [nix](https://nixos.org)):